f18m/light-media-center/docs/INSTALL.SYSTEM.md

 mmcblk0           0.12         0.03         0.85          8        256
 ```

-showing up to 844+256 KBs written in 10 minutes.
+showing up to 844+256 KBs written in 10 minutes (the first measurement is usually very high and can be discarded).
 After some basic optimizations:

 ```
-$ iostat -d 300 3
+iostat -d 300 3

 Linux 3.4.103-00033-g9a1cd03-dirty (LightMC)    01/06/16        _armv7l_        (2 CPU)
 Linux 3.4.103-00033-g9a1cd03-dirty (LightMC)    01/06/16        _armv7l_